AdobeDocs/experience-platform.en/help/destinations/catalog/social/linkedin.md

 >Data from unhashed namespaces is automatically hashed by [!DNL Platform] upon activation.
 > Attribute source data is not automatically hashed.
 >
-> During the [Identity Mapping](../../ui/activate-destinations.md#mapping) step, when your source field contains unhashed attributes, check the **[!UICONTROL Apply transformation]** option, to have [!DNL Platform] automatically hash the data on activation.
+> During the [Mapping](../../ui/activate-segment-streaming-destinations.md#mapping) step, when your source field contains unhashed attributes, check the **[!UICONTROL Apply transformation]** option, to have [!DNL Platform] automatically hash the data on activation.
 >
 > The **[!UICONTROL Apply transformation]** option is only displayed when you select attributes as source fields.
 It is not displayed when you choose namespaces.